Meet Life A Plenty

 From pilot to six retreats a year

-From its inception, LAPCT trustee numbers have continued to expand, with a current board of eight Trustees (including a Chairperson), and a remunerated Trust Coordinator.
+From its inception, LAPCT trustee numbers have continued to expand, with a current board of five Trustees (including a Chairperson), and a remunerated Trust Coordinator.
 The Trust profile and credibility has grown significantly within the wider Bay of Plenty communities.
 From 2017 to 2023, the Trust supported 174 wāhine to participate in free therapeutic retreats, which are generously funded and continually endorsed by a wide range of local community agencies.

 Life A Plenty Charitable Trust continues to offer many women in need within the wider BOP a safe and nurturing environment to take vital and essential time to rest, reflect and have time out in order to experience the benefits of replenishment and recuperation.
 Two professional facilitators offer invaluable therapeutic expertise and support during the retreats in order to create a life-changing experience for the women, their tamariki, whānau and wider community.